VRASHABHPATIL/Stock-Prediction-App/README.md

 [MIT License](LICENSE)

-## Contributors

-- [Vrashabh Patil]

-Feel free to contribute to this project by submitting pull requests or reporting issues!
+`Feel free to contribute to this project by submitting pull requests or reporting issues!`